 iv Closure and remediation of mining projects

-Environmental impact authorisations (EIAs) are granted on a case-by-case basis, and contain a section devoted to the closure and rehabilitation plan of the mine; such plan is approved by the environmental authority prior to commencing exploitation activities.
-There is no need to provide financial guarantees to cover all or a substantial part of the plan’s costs.
+Environmental impact authorisations (EIAs), which are granted case by case, contain a section devoted to the closure and rehabilitation plan for the mine; this plan is approved by the environmental authority before exploitation activities begin.
+There is no need to provide financial guarantees to cover all or a substantial part of the plan's costs.
 The authority may carry out audits as it considers convenient to verify compliance with the obligations included in each EIA.

 IV ENVIRONMENTAL AND SOCIAL CONSIDERATIONS

 i Environmental, health and safety regulations

 The development projects and prospects of companies in Mexico are subject to Mexican federal, state and municipal environmental laws, regulations and Official Mexican Standards (NOMs) for the protection of the environment.